-When all this started, the bar with its four adjoining cottages was owned by an English lady, Daphne Henderson.
-Boaters, including Pusser’s founder Charles Tobias, came from all around to sample her tasty Pusser’s Painkiller® for which she’d become locally famous.
-The fact that Tobias had gone to Great Britain’s Royal Navy and gotten permission to commercialize the rum in 1980 made him more curious about this deliciously concocted recipe made with Pusser’s Rum.
+It was owned by an English lady, Daphne Henderson.
+Boaters, including Pusser’s founder, Charles Tobias, came from distant places to sample her version of the Painkiller for which she’d become locally famous.
+The fact that Tobias had gone to The Admiralty Board of the Royal Navy and gained permission to commercialize the rum in 1980 made him curious about this deliciously concocted recipe made with Pusser’s Rum.

-Daphne Henderson and Charles Tobias became good friends, but in spite of their friendship, and no matter how hard he tried, she refused to divulge her secret recipe for the Pusser’s Painkiller®.
+Daphne Henderson and Charles Tobias became good friends, but in spite of their close friendship, and no matter how he tried, she refused to divulge her secret recipe for the Cocktail.
 Two years passed, then late one Sunday afternoon at the conclusion of a long session of Painkilling, Tobias somehow managed to get one of her concoctions back through the surf and over the gunwale into his boat, and ultimately into his kitchen on Tortola where he lives.
-There he went to work, trying to match her flavor as closely as possible with his own recipe which he finally worked out to be “4-1-1″ ratio—four parts pineapple, one part cream of coconut and one part orange juice – adding Pusser’s Rum to suit.
+There we went to work, trying to match her flavor as closely as possible with his own recipe which he finally worked out to be “4-1-1-1” ratio—four parts pineapple, one part cream of coconut and one part orange juice adding Pusser’s Rum to suit.